anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-Open RemoteDesktop and copy the public IP address to connect to the vm.
+Open Remote Desktop and copy the public IP address to connect to the vm.
 </p>
 <br />